-If you've spent any time poking around or lurking among Internet forums like r/skincareaddiction or even just reading Byrdie with any kind of regularity (hey y'all), then you've almost certainly picked up on the efficacy of actives.
-Far more powerful than more general ingredients, actives, shorthand for "active ingredients" have one standout ingredient among many typically due to its higher concentration percentage—and a lot of times, it's some sort of acid.
+If you've spent any time poking around or lurking among Internet forums like r/skincareaddiction or even just reading Byrdie with any kind of regularity (hey y'all), then you've almost certainly picked up on the purported efficacy of actives.
+Meant to be far more powerful than more general ingredients, actives, shorthand for "active ingredients" have one standout ingredient among many typically due to its higher concentration percentage—and a lot of times, it's some sort of acid.
 Naturium, the high-tech, science-focused skincare line founded by social media star and skincare expert Susan Yara, knows a thing or two about harnessing the power of different acids.
-On Monday, they release some excellent news for anyone with face skin with the launch of the Azelaic Acid Emulsion 10% ($22).
+They released some excellent news for anyone with skin with the launch of the Azelaic Acid Emulsion 10% ($22).

-For newcomers to AzA, as it's often abbreviated, the acid is considered a first pick for treating hyperpigmentation, melasma, and acne but finding a concentration percentage high enough to actually treat the discoloration without a prescription can be tricky.
+For newcomers to AzA, finding a concentration percentage high enough to actually treat the discoloration without a prescription can be tricky.
 That's where Naturium comes in, offering the highest azelaic acid percentage available over-the-counter.
 "It's truly the product I wish I had during those years when I couldn't use salicylic acid, retinoids, and some of my favorite hyperpigmentation treatments," Yara tells Byrdie exclusively, explaining that the idea for the emulsion came from her years of pregnancy and breastfeeding that prohibited other harsher ingredients.
 "And while I don't plan to ever have babies again, I'm glad I now have this product to keep my skin glowing.
 It's great for all skin types, and can either be the one treatment product you use in your routine or you can layer it with other actives (even with retinoids)."
-That last point is one worth remembering, particularly if you use tretinoin—the two "augment" or complement each other, with tret accelerating the depigmentation effects of azelaic acid for even faster results.
+That last point is one worth remembering, particularly if you use tretinoin—the two "augment" or complement each other.